 There are two routes between Nelson and Picton.
 By far the more scenic is along Queen Charlotte Drive (follow the signs to Picton, not Blenheim).

-The day starts by passing through the Mt Richmond Forest Range and by the Pelorus River, regarded as one of the most beautiful in New Zealand.
+The day starts by passing through the Mount Richmond Forest Range and by the Pelorus River, regarded as one of the most beautiful in New Zealand.
 The road then gives the first glimpses of the waters of the Marlborough Sounds, before you arrive at the small town of Havelock.
 This has some good lunchtime eateries and the largest marina in the Marlborough Sounds.

 Soon after Havelock, turn off to the left onto Queen Charlotte Drive.
 This winding road is the coastal route along the Sounds.
 There are several delightful bays en route and the views of the Sounds are magnificent everywhere.